goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 1.2 Layer your components with 3-tiers, keep the web layer within its boundaries

-**TL;DR:** Each component should contain 'layers' - a dedicated folder for common concerns: 'entry-point' where controller lives, 'domain' where the logic lives, and 'data-access'.
+**אמ;לק:** Each component should contain 'layers' - a dedicated folder for common concerns: 'entry-point' where controller lives, 'domain' where the logic lives, and 'data-access'.
 The primary principle of the most popular architectures is to separate the technical concerns (e.g., HTTP, DB, etc) from the pure logic of the app so a developer can code more features without worrying about infrastructural concerns.
 Putting each concern in a dedicated folder, also known as the [3-Tier pattern](https://en.wikipedia.org/wiki/Multitier_architecture), is the _simplest_ way to meet this goal

 ```bash
 my-system